Middle Lemhi River – Hayden Reach Phase 1

 Description

-The Lemhi Soil and Water Conservation District (LSWCD) will design and construct habitat treatments on a 0.30 mile segment of the Lemhi River located near the confluence of Hayden Creek and the Lemhi River.
-Current habitat conditions include a straightened channelized river segment confined by State Highway 28 that contains no instream woody structure, no side channels or other lateral habitat, a disengaged floodplain, and limited riparian vegetation.
+The Lemhi Soil and Water Conservation District (LSWCD) designed and constructed habitat treatments on a 0.33 mile segment of the Lemhi River located near the confluence of Hayden Creek and the Lemhi River.
+Pre-project habitat conditions included a straightened channelized river segment confined by State Highway 28 that contained no instream woody structure, no side channels or other lateral habitat, a disengaged floodplain, and limited riparian vegetation.

-The project goal is to increase habitat capacity for juvenile salmon and steelhead by improving the current degraded condition.
-Project actions prescribed to meet these objectives include: 1) construct a new alignment for the Lemhi River (including pool excavation) to increase sinuosity, 2) grade existing river banks and raise the surface water elevation of the river by installing engineered riffles (unanchored boulders) to improve river and floodplain function, 3) install engineered log jams, bank roughening structures, and other woody debris structures (anchored and unanchored logs, rootwads) throughout the re-aligned river and newly created stream channels to provide channel structure, roughness, and complexity, 4) execute floodplain grading surrounding new channel alignment to increase lateral floodplain connectivity, 5) streambank stabilization through use of logs, revetments and vegetation, 6) grass seeding and plantings of native herbaceous and woody species to rehabilitate the riparian zone.
+The project increased habitat capacity for juvenile salmon and steelhead by constructing a new alignment for the Lemhi River (including pool excavation) to increase sinuosity, raising the surface water elevation of the river by installing engineered riffles (unanchored boulders) to improve river and floodplain function, adding large wood instream to provide channel structure, roughness, and complexity, floodplain grading to increase lateral floodplain connectivity, streambank stabilization, and grass seeding and plantings of native herbaceous and woody species to rehabilitate the riparian zone.

 Project Benefit